nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 ## Metrics: Prometheus

-**Prometheus** is an open-source monitoring and alerting toolkit widely used for recording real-time metrics and generating alerts.
-Prometheus was developed at SoundCloud in 2012 and later became a standalone project under the umbrella of the Cloud Native Computing Foundation (CNCF).
+[Prometheus](https://prometheus.io/) is an open-source monitoring and alerting toolkit widely used for recording real-time metrics and generating alerts.
+Prometheus was developed at [SoundCloud](https://soundcloud.com/) in 2012 and later became a standalone project under the umbrella of the [Cloud Native Computing Foundation](https://www.cncf.io/).
 It is designed for reliability and scalability in monitoring and alerting, with a strong emphasis on time-series data.

 ![](images/prometheus-architecture.webp)

-### Key Features of Prometheus

-- **Multi-dimensional Data Model**: Prometheus uses a flexible data model that allows metrics to be identified by key-value pairs known as labels.
-This supports the creation of highly dimensional queries.
-- **Powerful Query Language**: Prometheus provides a query language called **PromQL** (Prometheus Query Language) for retrieving and manipulating time-series data, making it easy to create complex queries and aggregations.
-- **Pull Model**: Prometheus primarily uses a pull model for data collection, where it scrapes metrics from configured targets at specified intervals, making it suitable for dynamic environments.
-- **Alerting**: Prometheus supports alerting based on specific conditions defined in alerting rules.
-Alerts can be sent to various notification channels, including email, Slack, and PagerDuty.
-- **Integration**: It integrates well with various data sources, exporters, and monitoring tools, allowing for comprehensive monitoring across applications and infrastructure.

-### Prometheus Architecture

-The architecture of Prometheus consists of several key components:

-1. **Prometheus Server**: The core component that collects, stores, and processes metrics data.
-It performs scraping, data storage, and querying.
+- **Prometheus Server**: Core component that collects, stores, and queries metrics.
-2. **Data Storage**: Prometheus stores time-series data in its own time-series database (TSDB), optimized for fast retrieval and storage of metric data.
+- **Data Storage**: Uses a built-in time-series database (TSDB) for efficient metric storage and retrieval.
-3. **Exporters**: Exporters are components that expose metrics in a format Prometheus can scrape.
-There are various exporters available, such as node_exporter for system metrics, and application-specific exporters for popular technologies like MySQL and Redis.
-4. **Alertmanager**: This component handles alerts generated by the Prometheus server.
-It manages alert notifications, deduplicates them, and routes them to the appropriate notification channels.
+- **Alertmanager**: Manages, deduplicates, and routes alerts to notification channels.
-5. **Client Libraries**: These libraries allow application developers to instrument their code and expose metrics directly to Prometheus.
-Libraries are available for various programming languages (e.g., Go, Java, Python).
+- **Client Libraries**: Enable applications to expose custom metrics using libraries for Go, Java, Python, and more.

-### Prometheus as an Agent

-When we refer to **Prometheus as an agent**, we typically focus on its role in data collection and metrics scraping.
+**Key Features:**

+- **Service Discovery**: Automatically detects and scrapes targets using mechanisms like Kubernetes, Eureka, static configs (easy replica management).
-- **Scraping Metrics**: Prometheus acts as a data collector (or agent) that scrapes metrics from various targets at configured intervals.
-Targets can include applications, services, or systems exposing metrics through HTTP endpoints.
+- **Scraping Metrics**: Collects data from targets (applications, services, systems) via HTTP at set intervals.
-- **Service Discovery**: Prometheus supports various service discovery mechanisms (e.g., Kubernetes, Consul, static configuration) to automatically identify and scrape targets.
-This is especially useful in dynamic environments where services may frequently change.
-- **Metrics Formatting**: Targets expose metrics in a specific text-based format that Prometheus understands.
-The metrics can include information about CPU usage, memory consumption, request counts, error rates, and more.
+- **Metrics Formatting**: Uses a structured, text-based format to expose metrics (CPU, memory, requests, errors, etc.).

-### Prometheus as a Backend Service

-When we refer to **Prometheus as a backend service**, we emphasize its capabilities as a metrics storage and querying system.

-- **Time-Series Data Storage**: Prometheus stores scraped metrics in a time-series database optimized for quick lookups, aggregations, and high-dimensional queries.
-- **PromQL Queries**: Users can use PromQL to query and analyze metrics data efficiently.
-This allows for complex aggregations, filtering, and transformation of metrics, enabling insightful monitoring and alerting.
-- **Alerting**: The Prometheus server evaluates alerting rules based on the collected metrics, generating alerts when conditions are met.
-Alerts are then forwarded to Alertmanager for handling and notification.
-- **Long-Term Storage**: While Prometheus is not designed for long-term storage, it can integrate with remote storage solutions (e.g., Thanos, Cortex, InfluxDB) to store metrics data for extended periods.
+- **Powerful Query Language**: Provides **PromQL** for querying and analyzing time-series data.
+- **Alerting**: Supports rule-based alerts, sending notifications.

 ## Logs: ELK Stack